ejscheepers/strato-stack/README.md

 This project is a lightweight stack for building web applications using React Router, React, and Tailwind CSS.
 It leverages Shadcn components for UI and Drizzle ORM for database interactions with PostgreSQL.

+## Enter your site's data

+=>  'app/config/siteData.json.ts'

+## Set up .env variables
+Copy the .env.example file to .env and fill in the variables.

 ## Installation

 First, ensure you have Node.js (>=18.0.0) installed.
 Then, install the dependencies: